bup/bup/README.md

  - It currently only works on Linux, MacOS X >= 10.4, NetBSD, Solaris, or Windows (with Cygwin).
 Patches to support other platforms are welcome.

+ - Any items in "Things that are stupid" below.

 Getting started
 ===============